J. L. Carr: Biography

 In March 1945 he married Sally (Hilda Gladys Sexton), a Red Cross nurse, and after leaving the RAF in about January 1946 and taking three months' demobilisation leave, he returned to teaching in Birmingham.
 In 1951 he was appointed headmaster of Highfields Primary School in Kettering, Northamptonshire, a post he filled from 1952 to 1967.
 He returned to Huron, South Dakota, in 1956 to teach again at the same school for a school year, and wrote and published himself a social history of The Old Timers of Beadle County based on the records of the County Historical Society which he had attended in 1938.

+Although Carr was raised in a Wesleyan Methodist household, he later converted to Anglicanism, motivated more by his appreciation for church architecture and atmosphere than by doctrine.

 In 1967, having written two novels, he retired from teaching to devote himself to publishing and writing.
 He produced and published from his own house a series of small books designed to fit into a pocket.
 Some of them were selections from the works of English poets, while others were brief monographs about historical events or works of reference.
 To encourage children to read each of these small books was given two prices, the lower of which applied only to children.
 As a result, Carr received several letters from adults using childish writing in an attempt to secure the discount.

 He also carried on a campaign with his wife, Sally, to preserve and restore the redundant parish church of St Faith at Newton in the Willows, which had been vandalised and was threatened with demolition.
 Carr came into conflict with the vicar of the benefice and the higher church authorities in his campaign.
 The building was saved, but was converted into a scientific study centre.
 This is now closed.

 In 1986 Carr was interviewed by Vogue magazine and, as a writer of dictionaries, was asked for a dictionary definition of himself.
 He answered: "James Lloyd Carr, a back-bedroom publisher of large maps and small books who, in old age, unexpectedly wrote six novels, which, although highly thought of by a small band of literary supporters and by himself, were properly disregarded by the Literary World".

 Carr died of leukaemia in Kettering on 26 February 1994, aged 81.